simplexidev/sdevlibs/README.md

 ## Building From Source

-At the moment, the provided build scripts are not finished or just an empty file.
 Please use the following steps to build LibUISharp and its dependency, libui.

 ### Prerequisites